 Craig Worrall of Edible Leeds arrived with his fishing pole, which he used with great skill.
 He pulled me out of knee deep mud as I struggled through the bog myrtle, and inspired me to make my own vermouth.
 His posts about honeysuckle wine and pastry cream infused with sweet woodruff taunt me from afar.
 Plus he had the best accent.

 Liz Knight is from Wales where her company, Forage Fine Foods, makes and sells small batch foraged delicacies.
 Liz opened my eyes to the power of flowers.
 I’ve dismissed them in the past, considering blooms to be more decorative than substantive.
 Liz showed me how much flavor flowers can contribute to both food and drink.

 Roushanna Gray, from Cape Point, South Africa, knows her sea vegetables.
 The bread she baked with several different seaweeds, using seawater for salt, was delicious for breakfast, lunch, and dinner.
 I can’t wait to get to the beach in New Hampshire and wander around at low tide to see what I can find.

-Jon Hamnett is a Brit living in Berlin, where he runs Grunewald Foraging.
+Jon Hamnett is a Brit (living in Berlin at the time), who runs Grunewald Foraging.
 I don’t know many foragers more interested in plant morphology and botanical Latin than I am, but Jon made me feel like a first year student.
 His knowledge of plant families and their relationships is impressive, and he shares it as generously as he does his tobacco.
 Jon swears there’s no German word for foraging.
 I told him he needs to make one up.

 I thank my new friends for feeding my imagination as well as my more basic appetites.
 I hope we can hunt, gather, and feast together again before too long.